Linear Convergence of Entropy-Regularized Natural Policy Gradient with Linear Function Approximation: Main Results

-By using the results of Lemma \ref{lemma:prob-bounds}, we have the following main result on the convergence of entropy-regularized NPG. \begin{theorem}[Convergence of entropy-regularized NPG] Under Assumptions \ref{assumption:dist-mismatch}-\ref{assumption:basis}, the entropy-regularized NPG with the constant step-size specified in \eqref{eqn:step-size} satisfies the following:
+By using the results of Lemma \ref{lemma:prob-bounds}, we have the following result on the linear convergence of entropy-regularized NPG. \begin{theorem}[Convergence of entropy-regularized NPG] Under Assumptions \ref{assumption:dist-mismatch}-\ref{assumption:basis}, the entropy-regularized NPG with the constant step-size in \eqref{eqn:step-size} satisfies the following: